The world's most powerful man decides to threaten Syrian President Bashar Assad.

-Abdulaziz al Sager, chairman of the Gulf Research Centre, said Obama's decision "reflects a lack of resolve", something he said had been evident since the beginning of the Syrian crisis:
+Abdulaziz al Sager, chairman of the Gulf Research Center, said Obama's decision "reflects a lack of resolve," something he said had been evident since the beginning of the Syrian crisis:

-"There is a deep sense of disappointment in the Gulf region with the president's decision to seek the Congress's approval."
+"There is a deep sense of disappointment in the Gulf region with the president's decision to seek Congress' approval."

 For their part, senior Obama administration officials are arguing that Obama's move to consult Congress should be seen as one that would buttress his decision and America's credibility abroad — assuming Congress backs the president.

-They warn it would undermine the credibility of the United States in the Middle East and around the world if Congress does not approve his deployment of military force in Syria.
+They warn it would undermine the credibility of the United States in the Mideast and around the world if Congress does not approve his deployment of military force in Syria.

-Anthony Cordesman of Washington's Center for Strategic and International Studies wrote that Obama had to show real leadership, "not overreaction, sudden reversal and uncertainty".
+Anthony Cordesman, of the Washington-based Center for Strategic and International Studies, wrote that Obama had to show real leadership, "not overreaction, sudden reversal and uncertainty."

-Echoing Cordesman's concern, Yezigh Sayigh of the Carnegie Middle East think tank in Beirut said that the absence of a Syria policy was why Obama appeared to be "dithering", and this arguably reflected Washington's wider struggle to engage with the region since the Arab uprisings of early 2011.
+Echoing Cordesman's concern, Yezid Sayigh of the Carnegie Middle East think tank in Beirut said that the absence of a Syria policy was why Obama appeared to be "dithering," and this arguably reflected Washington's wider struggle to engage with the region since the Arab uprisings of early 2011.

 Urgent: Should U.S. Strike Syria?
 Vote Here

-Assad's ally, Iran, involved in its own standoff with major powers over its nuclear programme, has been circumspect.
+Assad's ally, Iran, involved in its own standoff with major powers over its nuclear program, has been circumspect.

 But lawmaker Alaeddin Boroujerdi, chairman of the Tehran parliament's foreign affairs committee, was quoted as saying he hoped Congress would vote against an attack — in line with what he said were the wishes of the U.S. people.

-Similarly, more diplomacy is what Tehran hopes Washington will continue to practise toward Iran, which denies Western accusations it is trying to develop nuclear weapons.
+Similarly, more diplomacy is what Tehran hopes Washington will continue to practice toward Iran, which denies Western accusations it is trying to develop nuclear weapons.

-Israelis see in the Syria showdown a test of the Americans' ability to make good on a pledge to deny Iran the means to make a nuclear bomb through military force if diplomacy fails.
+Israelis see in the Syria showdown a test of America's ability to make good on a pledge to deny Iran the means to make a nuclear bomb through military force if diplomacy fails.

-In Israel, which sees Iran's programme as a direct threat, authorities have been polite in public about the hold-up in U.S. Syria preparations.
+In Israel, which sees Iran's program as a direct threat, authorities have been polite in public about the holdup in U.S.-Syria preparations.
 But privately there may be reservations.

-Prime Minister Benjamin Netanyahu, to whom Obama last year promised that he would "always have Israel's back", ordered his ministers not to discuss Syria openly.
-But this was ignored by ultra-nationalist economy minister Naftali Bennett.
+Prime Minister Benjamin Netanyahu, to whom Obama last year promised he would "always have Israel's back," ordered his ministers not to discuss Syria openly.
+But this was ignored by ultranationalist economy minister Naftali Bennett.

 "More than 1,000 civilians, many of them babies and children, were murdered by a dark regime using poison gas.
 And the world hesitates," Bennett wrote on Facebook.